eduardovicente/compilingEvoGsi/README.md

 ```bash
 repo sync -c -j$(nproc --all) --force-sync --no-clone-bundle --no-tags
 ```
+If you see any issue here let it do his work, after its done, run it again, you should get no errors

 ### Apply the patches
 Copy the patches folder to the ROM folder, and run this in the ROM folder: